Mdsomratakbor/C--Tutorial/Properties.md

 ### What is the difference between field and property in C#?
 `A field is a variable that is declared directly in a class or struct. ...
 A property is a member that provides a flexible mechanism to read, write, or compute the value of a private field.
 Properties can be used as if they are public data members, but they are actually special methods called accessors.`

+### What is Readonly Property in C#?
+`We can also create a read only property.
+Read only means that we can access the value of a property but we can't assign a value to it.
+When a property does not have a set accessor then it is a read only property.`

+### What advantages of Property in C#?
+`Answer: The advantages of using properties are: Before allowing a change in data, the properties can validate the data.
+Properties can evidently make visible of data on a class from where that data is actually retrieved such as a database.`